Skip to content

 1. Refreshes every input field at time t (surface + delp).

-2. Recomputes every cell's Kz on the host, writing into f.cache.
+2. Recomputes every cell's Kz on the cache backend.

 Kz is stored at cell centers.
 Consumers that need interface Kz (e.g. a Thomas solve) should interpolate between adjacent k-levels.